makrai/notes/jurafsky-slp-ch14-dep-parse.md

   Penn Treebank (Marcus+ 1993) described in Chapter 12
 * head-finding rules developed for use with probabilistic parsing facilitated
   * extraction of dependency parses from phrase-based ones (Xia and Palmer 2001)
-* long-running Prague Dependency Treebank project (Hajič, 1998) is the most
+* long-running Prague Dependency Treebank project (Hajič, 1998)
   * directly annotate a corpus with multiple layers of morphological, syntactic and semantic information
   * The current PDT 3.0 now contains over 1.5 M tokens (Bejček+ 2013)
 * Universal Dependencies (UD; Nivre+ 2016) is a project directed at creating a consistent framework for dependency treebank annotation across languages with